vantage-sh/docs.vantage.sh/docs/jira.md

 # Jira

 Jira is an issue-tracking and agile project management tool from Atlassian.
-With the Vantage–Jira integration, you can create Jira issues for Cost Anomalies, Budget Alerts, and Resource Reports, including Resource Reports for Cost Recommendations, directly in Vantage.
+With the Vantage–Jira integration, you can create Jira issues for Cost Anomalies, Budget Alerts, Cost Alerts, and Resource Reports, including Resource Reports for Cost Recommendations, directly in Vantage.
 You can also view the progress of the associated Jira issues directly within Vantage.

 :::note
 This integration is specifically for users on Jira Cloud (hosted by Atlassian).
 Jira Server integrations (self-hosted Jira) are not currently supported.